mapbox/mapbox-studio-classic/sources/mbstreets/README.md

 - IDs of relations that are lines are increased by 2\*10^12  (1 becomes 2000000000001)
 - IDs of relations that are polygons are increased by 3\*10^12 (1 becomes 3000000000001) -->

+### Names

+The label layers currently contain 5 name columns: `name` for default local names, `name_en` for English names, `name_fr` for French names, `name_es` for Spanish names, and `name_de` for German names.
+Translated names are not available for all entities.
+Where no translated name is available, the English, French, Spanish, and German name columns fall back to local names.
+Where the local name is in a non-Latin writing system, the French, Spanish, and German name columns will fall back to English if available rather than the local name.

+English street names have had abbreviations applied for suffixes, directional prefixes, and other commonly-abbreviated words.

 Layers